shagunsodhani/spatium-v1/README.md

 [1] [Discovering Spatial Co-location Patterns : A Summary of Results](http://www.spatial.cs.umn.edu/paper_ps/sstd01.pdf)
 - for K = 2 no need of Apriori Function
 - for K > 2 first generate candidate co-locations using apriori property and then find prevalent co-locations using join and pruning using min_prev

+Next task is to port Join Based Algo on Graph Database (Titan)